yongtheskill/tp/docs/UserGuide.md

 ## Product Description

-PingBook is a desktop application for managing contacts quickly using typed commands.
+PingBook is a desktop application built for CS students who need to manage a growing network of contacts quickly and without friction.

+As your semesters progress, your contact list grows: TAs from every module, teammates from lab projects, seniors who can refer you for internships, and industry contacts from hackathons and tech talks.
+PingBook lets you add, edit, search, organise, and archive all of these contacts using short typed commands — no mouse required.

-You can add, edit, search, organise, and archive contacts without ever touching the mouse.
-Starred contacts appear at the top of your list, archived contacts stay out of sight until you need them, and command aliases let you create shortcuts for the commands you use most.
+Starred contacts float to the top of your list.
+Archived contacts stay hidden until you need them.
+Command aliases let you define personal shortcuts for the commands you use most.

-If you can type quickly, PingBook lets you manage hundreds of contacts faster than any click-based app.
+If you can type quickly — and as a CS student, you probably can — PingBook lets you manage hundreds of contacts faster than any click-based app.

 [↑ Back to Table of Contents](#table-of-contents)